PDF Security FAQs – DRM PDF Protection without Passwords

 Encryption is used to prevent anyone who does not have the right key from decrypting information.
 It may also be used to indicate the source of the encrypted file and provide proof that the encrypted file has not been altered since it left its source.
-BUT what it does not do is control subsequent use of the information once it is decrypted.
+What it does not do is control subsequent use of the information once it is decrypted.

 How does Safeguard PDF Security differ from Enterprise PDF DRM?

-For a complete list of differences see the PDF security comparison chart.
+For a complete list of differences, see the PDF security comparison chart.

 How does Safeguard PDF Security differ from Adobe Acrobat PDF security for the protection of PDF files?

 Unlike the Adobe approach, Safeguard PDF Security uses state-of-the-art web-based licensing to control who can install and activate the license which provides access to the decryption keys required to view your secure PDF documents.

 This ensures that before someone can view your protected PDF documents, they must first purchase a license from you.
 Only with a license file can they install the free Secure PDF Viewer and activate it in order to view protected documents.
 The licenses you issue are one-time use (unless you specify otherwise), so once someone has activated their license on one device they cannot activate it on another.
 This prevents sharing of the license information or users from installing and activating it on more than one computer or device.
 The keys used to decrypt the secure PDF files cannot be extracted from the system and therefore cannot be given to others either.

 With Acrobat PDF security, there is nothing to prevent users from sharing the keys used to decrypt protected PDF files.
 This is true for both PKI keys and passwords.
 If PKI keys have been used, then users can give their private key to others.
 If passwords have been used, then it is a simple matter of telling someone else what the password is so that they can use it.
 You cannot prevent or detect either situation.